brownrabbit0207/wix-detox/website/versioned_docs/version-19.x/Introduction.HowDetoxWorks.md

 slug: introduction/how-detox-works
 title: How Detox Works
 sidebar_label: How Detox Works
+---

+## How Detox Works

+Detox is an end-to-end testing framework.
+This means it runs your app on an actual device/simulator and interacts with it just like a real user would.
+This type of testing can give a lot of confidence in your app and help automate a manual QA process.

 When a Detox test executes, you actually have two different parts running side by side:

 - **The mobile app itself**, usually running on a simulator/emulator.
 A regular native build of your app is installed and executed on the device.
 Your app is usually built once before the tests start running.